 Your get-away kit should include:

-If you have to leave without taking your pet it is essential the animal is microchipped beforehand, as your pet will be a lot easier to locate when you return.
-The recent Christchurch earthquakes had a very successful relocation rate for animals that were microchipped.
+It is essential that your animal is microchipped beforehand – as your animal will be easier to locate if you become separated.
+The 2011 Christchurch earthquakes had a very successful relocation rate for animals that were microchipped.